Tech-at-DU/Flask-Playlister/P09-Push-To-Heroku/content.md

 if __name__ == '__main__':
   app.run(debug=True, host='0.0.0.0', port=os.environ.get('PORT', 5000))
 ```

+Once again, you will need to commit your `app.py` and run `git push heroku master`.

 Now if we try to open our heroku app, what happens?